anhvir/c102/README.md

 and the go back to jedit `e56.c` and develop the program further in the incremental way (ie. add some code, test it, then add some more code...).

+### If you still have time
+Why not find some interesting exercies in Chapters 4 and 5 of the book and implement them.
+All tutors would love to help you on these additional exercises, and most likely, will admire you for that.
+And, if your friend ask for help, it is a great chance for you at least for practising to explain stuffs to people.
+Surely, you will also learn and benefit from that.

 ---------------------------------------------------------
 **HOW_TO: download/copy the files from this github repository**